mikkelee/MEOverlayView/README.markdown

 * Tracking Areas: Can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
 Thus I've had to check for -mouseExited: on the sublayers.
 It works, but at the expense of extra event handling.

+* The resize cursors are loaded from hardcoded paths in WebCore.framework since NSCursor apparently doesn't supply these per default.

 -----------------------------------------------------------------------------------------------

 Pic of cabbage is from: